Table of Contents

 5. Grand Duke Birthday is the coolest day ever!

-Grand Duke Birthday which is a National Day of Luxembourg is celebrated on 23 June, although this has never been the actual birthday of any ruler.
+Another Grand Duke Birthday which is a National Day of Luxembourg is celebrated on 23 June, although this has never been the actual birthday of any ruler, how is that for the best among Luxembourg interesting facts?!

 Yes, you are up for a story here!
 I loved hearing it and I love telling it because it is a story straight out from a Czech movie, as we Polish say!